mikeywaites/kim/docs/source/roles.rst

 As you can see from the example above, __roles__ is simply defined as a dict of role name and ``Role`` key value pairs.
 There are two types of roles available. :ref:`whitelists <whitelist>` define a role that allows any of the fields specified to be inlcuded when marshaling or serializing.
-:ref:`blacklists <blacklist>` define a role of fields that should that excluded when marshaling or serializing.
+:ref:`blacklists <blacklist>` define a role of fields that should be excluded when marshaling or serializing.

-roles can be defined using any iterable that supports membership tests ie, lists or tuples.
+Roles can be defined using any iterable that supports membership tests ie, lists or tuples.
 The base implementation of the Role class is recommened as it provides access to more advanced features such as merging roles together.

 .. note:: :py:class:`.Role` is actually a subclass of set which provides us with the api required to union roles together.